2022 AFL Grand Final: Third quarter

 Geelong opened the third quarter with three goals in six minutes: the first went to Mitch Duncan from a 15m set shot in the 2nd minute, after winning a holding the ball free kick against Tom McCartin; the second went to Close in the 4th minute from a 15m set shot, after he intercepted a poor short pass across the face of goal by Tom McCartin; and the third was by Smith from a 50m shot.
 This opening flurry of goals extended Geelong's advantage to 54 points, all but securing the premiership.
 During this period, Sydney's Sam Reid was substituted out of the game and Braeden Campbell came on.
 Sydney's only shot on goal for the quarter came in the tenth minute, and was rushed through for a behind.
 Geelong continued to dominate, adding a further 3.3 (21), with goals to Cam Guthrie from a holding the ball free kick in the 12th minute, and to Stengle in the 18th and 21st minutes.

 At three quarter time, Geelong's lead was an insurmountable 74 points: Geelong 15.11 (101) vs Sydney 4.3 (27).
 Geelong once again completely dominated territory (71% time in forward half) and contested ball for the quarter.
 Dangerfield contributed significantly to Geelong's drive, with ten disposals and three clearances.

 Final quarter

-With result was beyond doubt, the final quarter was played with lesser intensity but still at a lively pace, Geelong kicking five goals to Sydney's four.
+With the result beyond doubt, the final quarter was played with lesser intensity but still at a lively pace, Geelong kicking five goals to Sydney's four.
 Goals were scored by Sydney's Chad Warner (6th minute); Geelong's Jeremy Cameron (7th minute); Geelong's Brandan Parfitt, who was substituted into the game for Cam Guthrie in the 15th minute, then crumbed a goal in the 16th minute; Sydney's Paddy McCartin (17th minute); De Koning (20th minute), who marked a Dangerfield snap shot on the goal line and kicked the first goal of his 24-game career; Warner (22nd minute) with a 70m long bomb; Geelong captain Joel Selwood (25th minute); Cameron (27th minute); and Sydney's Tom Papley (30th minute).
 The final score was Geelong 20.13 (133), Sydney 8.4 (52).